 Lowe, Yeager & Brown partner will lead association in 2016-2017

-NASHVILLE, June 29, 2015 — Knoxville lawyer Jason H. Long took office as president-elect of the Tennessee Bar Association (TBA) at the group’s annual convention June 19 in Memphis.
+NASHVILLE, June 11, 2014 — Knoxville lawyer Jason H. Long has been elected vice president of the Tennessee Bar Association (TBA) and will be installed at the group's annual convention Friday in Gatlinburg.

-Long was elected vice president in 2014 and served in that role during the 2014-2015 bar year.
-He will lead the association as president in 2016-2017.
+After serving a year as vice president, Long will ascend to president-elect in 2015-2016 and then lead the association as president in 2016-2017.
 Building on the work of his predecessors, Long plans to focus on civics education, legislative relations and improving access to free legal services for those who cannot afford a lawyer.
-He additionally will focus on the evolving practice of Tennessee lawyers and the ways technology and innovation can enhance the delivery of legal services.

 Long is a partner with Lowe, Yeager & Brown and works primarily in the areas of professional malpractice defense and licensure issues, commercial litigation, general civil litigation and adoption law.
 He joined the firm in 2014.
 Long previously worked at Sheppeard & Swanson PLLC, where he handled domestic relations and municipal law, and London & Amburn PC, where he handled medical malpractice, health care and regulatory issues.

 Long graduated in 1996 from the University of Tennessee College of Law, where he served as chair of the Moot Court Board and two-time member of the National Moot Court Team.
 He received a bachelor's degree in Political Science from Emory University in Atlanta, Georgia, in 1993.